PokerHigh Facebook Icon Texas Holdem | Online Poker Game | PokerHigh

 The Blinds

-Two players at the table are required to post small and big blinds before each new poker hand.
+Two players at the table must post small and big blinds before each new poker hand.

 The blinds are the initial forced bets in the game.